tramlinehq/docs/docs/getting-started/app.md

 # Adding Apps

-To kick things off, add a new app from the homepage.
+To kick things off, add a new app from the header menu.

 ![](/img/add-new-app.png)